davidtwco/rfcs/text/0000-build-std.md

 ## Why permit breakage of nightly build-std users using tier three targets?
 [why-permit-breakage-of-nightly-build-std-users-using-tier-three-targets]: #why-permit-breakage-of-nightly-build-std-users-using-tier-three-targets

+As this use case would previously have been using the unstable `-Zbuild-std=core`, this user must be on a nightly toolchain.
+This proposal argues that this breakage is unfortunate but acceptable, as it does not impact users on a stable toolchain, and once the `no_std` ecosystem has updated its dependencies on the standard library, these users will no longer need to rely on any nightly features to build the standard library (if this iteration of build-std is eventually stabilised).

 ## Why not check if `rust-src` has been modified?
 [why-not-check-if-rust-src-has-been-modified]: #why-not-check-if-rust-src-has-been-modified